What to do next if you think you might have ADHD: diagnosis & treatment

 There can also be long waiting lists and a lot of contradictory and confusing information.
 This may change in future - there is an inquiry underway as of writing in 2023 - but at the moment there’s a backlog due to the explosion of diagnoses of adults who were missed in their childhoods, and not enough professionals to manage.

 Don’t let these challenges put you off!
 A diagnosis can be life-changing.
-But be prepared for some frustration in this regard.
+But it’s wise to be prepared for some frustration in the process.

 1. Medication: Doctors can prescribe medications that can help increase attention and reduce hyperactivity.
 Some of these are stimulants like Ritalin and Vyvanse, others are non-stimulants (Intuiv, Catapres).
 These medications will be explained to you but do your own homework to decide what’s right for you.
 Choose reputatable sources for this information like ADDitude and CHADD.